Trump nominates Todd Blanche for AG amidst Republican patience test and budget cuts

-Donald Trump has announced his intention to nominate Todd Blanche as US Attorney General, while Senate Republicans have blocked $1 billion in funding for a new White House ballroom.
+Donald Trump has announced Todd Blanche as his nominee for US Attorney General, as Republicans show signs of losing patience with his policies and Senate Republicans cut funding for a White House project.

 Image is an AI-generated illustration, not a real photograph.